 - king mackerel

-Many commonly eaten fish are considered to be low in mercury.
-These fish can be a great addition to a pregnancy diet.
-They contain omega-3 fatty acids, which contribute to heart health and are good for fetal brain development.
-If you don’t like fish, talk to your doctor about whether you need an omega-3 supplement.
+Many commonly eaten fish are considered to be low in mercury and these fish can be a great addition to your diet while you’re pregnant.
+They contain omega-3 fatty acids, which contribute to heart health and are good for your baby’s brain development.
+If you don’t like fish, talk to your doctor about whether you should take omega-3 supplements.

 - canned light tuna

 You should always eat fish while it’s hot.
 Avoid eating any preserved, smoked, or raw fish.

 Avoid all alcohol during pregnancy and while breast-feeding.
 Alcohol has negative effects, and no amount of alcohol is safe to drink during pregnancy.
 Alcohol has been shown to significantly increase the risk for:

 - developmental disorders

 If you drink alcohol while pregnant, it can be present in breast milk.
 You should avoid alcohol until you’re no longer breast-feeding.

 Any raw or undercooked food can have bacteria in it.
 Because of this, you should make sure that all food you eat has been cooked thoroughly.
 In particular, certain foods are known to carry Salmonella, such as: